hamzakheiri/hamzakheiri/README.md

 - 🧠 Strong in **Java** and **Spring Boot**, with experience in REST API design and JWT-based authentication.
 - ⚙️ Worked with **PostgreSQL**, **Spring Security**, and **Maven** for scalable backend projects.
 - 🌐 Built web tools integrating **React**, **NestJS**, and **Map APIs (Google Maps / Mapbox)**.
 - 🧩 Experienced in data handling and optimization — especially **parsing and processing KML files**.
-- 🧪 Currently exploring **Selenium** for automation and testing.
 - 🏗️ Interested in backend architecture, clean code, and performance optimization.

 ---